Spotify launches an app for artists with real-time streaming data, audience demographics

 In addition, the app will provide access to listener demographics, including information like gender, age, location, and even what they stream, how they listen, and what else they like.

-Again, this is data Spotify’s Fan Insights dashboard on the web also contains, but the focus here is the convenience of mobile combined with the power of data.
+Again, this is data the Spotify for Artists dashboard on the web also contains, but the focus here is the convenience of mobile combined with the power of data.
 It’s a way to drill down into the fan base base, to separate the casual streamers from the more dedicated fans, and learn more about where and how the music is being received.

 “Artists are always looking to understand did this next record I put out bring me to a new level of fandom, or did this new sound change the audience makeup?,” says Lennon.
 “Has the gender makeup of my audience changed?
 Has their age changed?
 Or even, maybe the countries or cities?…this is something artists have told us is really critical for them.”